Treatise on Light: Propagation medium

 In the first chapter, Huygens describes light as a disturbance which moves in a material medium of an unknown nature which he calls ethereal, and which is different from that which propagates sound.
 This ethereal matter is composed of elastic particles of matter which collide according to laws he discovered in 1669.

 Huygens considers that the structure of matter is atomic, made up of an assembly of particles "which touch each other without composing a continuous solid."
 Light waves can therefore move from one particle to another without these being displaced.
 Another way of looking at the problem of propagation is to consider that it is not the particles of the transparent medium which transmit light but the particles of ethereal matter which permeate the interstices of the solid or liquid matter (or even a vacuum, since light passes through the top of Torricelli's barometer).
 Finally, Huygens considers a third type of light propagation that would be a combination of the first two.

 Another concept discussed in the first chapter is the speed of light, where Huygens originally takes up the temporal conception of Pierre de Fermat.
 He considers that the "shaking" producing light waves necessarily moves at finite speed, even if it is very high.
 This point is very important because its demonstrations are based on the equivalence of travel times on different paths.
-Huygens reports on a letter from 1677 by Ole Christensen Rømer where the speed of light is said to be at least 100,000 times faster than the speed of sound, and possibly six times higher.
+Huygens reports on a letter by Ole Christensen Rømer, dated from 1677, where the speed of light is said to be at least 100,000 times faster than the speed of sound, and possibly six times higher.
 In the latter case, the speed found by Rømer (214,000 km /s) was of the same order of magnitude as the speed of light admitted today.

 Nature of the wavefront

 Following his remarks on the propagation medium and the speed of light, Huygens gives a geometric illustration of the wavefront, the foundation of what became known as Huygens’ Principle.
 His principle of propagation is a demonstration of how a wave of light (or rather a pulse) emanating from a point also results in smaller wavelets:

-This means that each particle in the aether is the source of a new wavefront, and although these “secondary wavelets” are characterized by Huygens as “feeble,” points on each wavelet collectively form the primary wave that is visible as light.
+This means that each particle in the ether is the source of a new wavefront, and although these “secondary wavelets” are characterized by Huygens as “feeble,” points on each wavelet collectively form the primary wave that is visible as light.
 The new wavefront, then, is the tangential surface to all the secondary wavelets in the direction of propagation.

 Critical to Huygens’s analysis is that these secondary wavelets can be mathematically constructed, allowing one to work backward from the secondary wavelets to construct a primary wave which has traveled for a certain time.
-This, then, is the principle on which Huygens's entire theory of light turns, and it is what separates his theory from those of his predecessors.
+This is the principle on which Huygens's entire theory of light turns, and it is what separates his theory from those of his predecessors.